 Kitchen area: With electric oven, electric hob, microwave, fridge/freezer and wooden floor.

 Bedroom 2: With twin beds.

 Shower room: With shower cubicle and toilet.

 Economy 7 heating, electricity and bed linen included.
 Initial logs for wood burner included.

 Large, enclosed, lawned garden with patio, garden furniture, BBQ and fire circle.
-Private parking for 3 cars.
+Private parking for 3 cars, 40 yards.
 No smoking.
 Please note: There are 4 steps to the patio and unprotected drop to the garden.
 The property has a natural water supply from a spring.